 - sweet bread or muffins

-We added ideas as we tried new things, until we had a stock list of 31 different meals for breakfast, lunch and dinner.
-I created this system to keep track and simply pulled meals from it to create a weekly or monthly menu and shopping list.
+We’ve added ideas as we tried new things, until we had a stock list of 31 different meals for breakfast, lunch and dinner.
+I created a meal planning system to keep track and simply pulled meals from it to create a weekly or monthly menu and shopping list.

 For a while, I menu planned and shopped monthly, because one large trip with 4 children under 5 was a lot easier to do than many smaller, weekly trips, and because I had to storage to do so.

-Now my storage has changed, so we shop weekly or daily — also because my oldest is now old enough to babysit.
+As my storage changed, our shopping habits have changed to daily or weekly — also because my oldest is now old enough to babysit.
 (Can I say that’s a huge huge help?)
 And with the availability of grocery delivery, it’s even easier to track, order and just put away the staples.

-Almost everything can be prepped and cooked in 30 minutes to an hour, making dinner prep easy.
-Most of these ideas I’ve taught to my teenager, so now it’s not just me cooking — they are that easy to do.
+Almost all my dinner plans can be prepped and cooked in 30 minutes to an hour, making dinner prep easy.
+Most of these ideas I’ve taught to my teenagers, so now it’s not just me cooking — they are that easy to do.
 That’s one of the nice things about meal planning for large families.
 There’s more than one person who can cook.

 Making Lunch simple